breez/breez-sdk-greenlight/libs/sdk-bindings/README.md

 # breez-sdk-bindings

 This project provides bindings for breez-sdk to various languages.
-Currently supported languages are Kotlin, Swift, and C# for which we are using [UniFFI](https://github.com/mozilla/uniffi-rs) to generate the bindings.
+Currently supported languages are Kotlin, Swift, C# and Go for which we are using [UniFFI](https://github.com/mozilla/uniffi-rs) to generate the bindings.

 ## Prerequisites
 * When building for Android: